The ESCAPE Program is now available 100% online!

-- ESCAPE is a 1 Year 100% Online Professional Development Program designed for Teachers in Grades 3-5
+- ESCAPE is a 1 Year 100% Online Professional Development Program designed for Teachers in Grades 3, 4, and 5

-- The program provides innovative, fully online professional development in support of teaching science through the arts in Earth Science
+- The program provides innovative, fully online professional development in support of teaching science through the arts in Earth, Life, or Physical Science

-- Teachers participate in a 40-hour (4 unit) ESCAPE Online Course over the Winter or Summer with a 20-hour (2 unit) Implementation Course for follow-up professional development in the Spring or Fall–all offered 100% online
+- Teachers participate in a 40-hour (4 unit) ESCAPE Online Course with a 20-hour (2 unit) Implementation Course for follow-up professional development --all offered 100% online

 - Receive a $1,000 yearly stipend or the opportunity to earn 6 UCI university credits - YOUR CHOICE!

 - Earn A Certificate for Teaching Science Through the Arts upon fulfilling all program requirements

 - Participate in one online Teaching Science through the Arts course and obtain a minimum grade of ‘C’ or better (4 quarter units or 40 hours).

 - Participate in one follow-up online professional development course and obtain a minimum grade of ‘C’ or better (2 quarter units or 20 hours total per year).

 - Teach with fidelity all six lessons that are part of the ESCAPE curriculum.